-We currently have enough MYDICAR clinical supplies (drug product) to complete the CUPID 2, MYDICAR-LVAD and AGENT-HF trials.
-One additional batch of clinical supply can be produced from the remaining batch of bulk drug substance produced to supply our AAV NAb positive trial, viral shedding trial, and MYDICAR-AVF maturation trial, if commenced.
-Another batch of drug substance and drug product would be required to conduct a Phase 3 clinical trial of MYDICAR, if required.
+We currently have enough MYDICAR clinical supplies (drug product) to complete the MYDICAR-LVAD and AGENT-HF trials.
+We also have sufficient remaining drug product to provide clinical supplies for all of our currently planned Phase 1 and 2 clinical trials, including the high dose trial, the AAV NAb positive trial, the viral shedding trial, and the MYDICAR-AVF maturation trial, if commenced.
+At least one additional batch of drug substance and drug product will be required to conduct the CELL-003 trial and an HFpEF trial, if commenced.